humumShaikh/humumShaikh/README.md

 ## Focus

-This repository serves as a collection of **structured RTL designs, embedded hardware projects, protocol implementations, and verification-oriented work**, reflecting a disciplined, hardware-first engineering approach.
+This repository serves as a collection of **CMOS VLSI concepts , structured RTL designs, embedded hardware projects, protocol implementations, and verification-oriented work**, reflecting a disciplined, hardware-first engineering approach.

 <!--